UX Hero1

 • Credible.
 Does the site or application reflect the credibility of the organization?

-UX design represents the why of a product or service, and as such this needs to be both meaningful and relevant to the user’s desires.
+UX design represents the why of a product or service, and as such, UX design focuses on making this both meaningful and relevant to the user’s desires.
 Content hierarchy, navigability and functionality all play a crucial role in making sure the user experience is the best it can possibly be.

 UX/UI Design Flow: A Brief Overview